Cistron/bioc3301_splats/pcr/pcr.md

     The Wallace rule can be used roughly to estimate melting temperatures for relatively short oligonucleotides of 14-20bp (T$_m$ = 4°C/GC + 2°C/AT).
 However, modern approaches employ more complicated methods using the nearest neighbour thermodynamic theory (more information can be found on the [description page of IDT's OligoAnalyzer](https://www.idtdna.com/calc/Analyzer/Home/Definitions)).

-    The annealing temperature (T$_a$) is often set 5°C below the lower T$_m$ of the primer pair, or calculated as below, though ideally is confirmed experimentally.
+    The annealing temperature (T$_a$) is often set 5°C below the lower T$_m$ of the primer pair, or calculated as shown below.
+Though ideally is confirmed experimentally.

     $$
     T_a = (0.3 \times T_{m(primer)} + 0.7\times T_{m(product)}) – 14.9